Property based testingTue 04 October 2016

 This test may pass sometimes and fail others.
 Even though it may have failed in the past, we don't have a record of the example that caused it to fail.

 There is no direction to our random search.

 A property based testing framework can help resolve these issues.

 Property based testing

 So, what can a property based testing framework add to this?

 Here is the above example test modified to use the

-Python, which I learnt about at Europython:
+framework for Python, which I learnt about at Europython:

 import hypothesis from hypothesis import strategies as st @hypothesis.given(st.lists(st.integers(), min_size=2)) def test_sort_list_of_ints(ints): result = sort(ints) assert all(x <= y for x, y in zip(result, result[1:]))